-- The Oakland International Airport, located approximately six miles southeast of Alameda Point, provides convenient national and international access to the Plan Area. - The Alameda Ferry Terminal-located on the north side of Main Street within 1⁄2 mile of the Plan Area.
+- The Alameda Ferry Terminal-located on the north side of Main Street within 1⁄2 mile of the Plan Area.
 The ferry is operated by the Water Emergency Transportation Authority ("WETA").
 WETA operates daily commuter and excursion ferry service from this terminal to San Francisco. - Regional and local bus services provided by the Alameda-Contra Costa Transit District ("AC Transit").
-AC Transit operates bus service island-wide, including a portion of Alameda Point, with bus routes to the MacArthur, Lake Merritt, and Oakland City Center 12th Street BART Stations. - Lake Merritt and the 12th Street BART Stations are the closest stations to the regional rapid transit system.
+AC Transit operates bus service island-wide, including a portion of Alameda Point, with bus routes to the MacArthur, Lake Merritt, and Oakland City Center 12th Street BART Stations. - Of the four BART stations used by Alamedans, including Fruitvale, West Oakland, Lake Merritt and 12th Street, the latter two are closest to the site. - The Oakland International Airport, located approximately six miles southeast of Alameda Point, provides convenient national and international access to the Plan Area.